 Call for Posters

-The National Birth Defects Prevention Network (NBDPN) Annual Meeting Committee invites submissions of poster abstracts for the 2018 NBDPN Annual Meeting, from March 11 - 14, 2018, at the Marriott Buckhead Hotel in Atlanta, GA.
+The National Birth Defects Prevention Network (NBDPN) Annual Meeting Committee invites submissions of poster abstracts for the 2020 NBDPN Annual Meeting, from March 9 - 11, 2020, at the Renaissance Arlington Capital View in Arlington, VA.
 We are requesting posters that address the following topics, with suggested sub-topics listed below each topic.
 Presenters may cover a topic in general terms or in detail.
+Suggested Poster Topics

 - Case ascertainment – Innovative approaches, use of physician office data, record linkage, prenatal surveillance, surveillance methodologies, pediatric disease registries, quality assurance/quality control, program evaluation, multi-state collaborative projects